Judgment (law)

-In law, a judgment, also spelled judgement, is a decision of a court regarding the rights and liabilities of parties in a legal action or proceeding.
+In law, a judgment is a decision of a court regarding the rights and liabilities of parties in a legal action or proceeding.
 Judgments also generally provide the court's explanation of why it has chosen to make a particular court order.

+Speakers of British English tend to use the term at the appellate level as synonymous with judicial opinion.
+American English speakers prefer to maintain a clear distinction between the opinion of an appellate court (setting forth reasons for the disposition of an appeal) and the judgment of an appellate court (the pronouncement of the disposition itself).

-The phrase "reasons for judgment" is often used interchangeably with "judgment," although the former refers to the court's justification of its judgment while the latter refers to the final court order regarding the rights and liabilities of the parties.
-As the main legal systems of the world recognize either a common law, statutory, or constitutional duty to provide reasons for judgment, drawing a distinction between "judgment" and "reasons for judgment" may be unnecessary in most circumstances.
+In Canadian English, the phrase "reasons for judgment" is often used interchangeably with "judgment," although the former refers to the court's justification of its judgment while the latter refers to the final court order regarding the rights and liabilities of the parties.

 Spelling

 Judgment is considered a "free variation" word, and the use of either judgment or judgement (with an e) is considered acceptable.
 This variation arises depending on the country and the use of the word in a legal or non-legal context.
 British, Australian, New Zealand, American, and Canadian English generally use judgment when referring to a court's formal ruling.
 Judgement is commonly used in the United Kingdom when referring to a non-legal decision.
 Translations from non-English texts demonstrate varied spelling of the word.
 For instance, the English translation of France's Code of Civil Procedure uses "judgement" throughout.